open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 ##### Requirement: ConsistentProbabilityBased sampler sets p when sampling

-The `ConsistentProbabilityBased` Sampler MUST set `p` when it decides to sample.
+The `ConsistentProbabilityBased` Sampler MUST set `p` when it decides to sample according to its configured sampling probability.

-##### Requirement: ConsistentProbabilityBased sampler sets p using an unbiased algorithm
+##### Requirement: ConsistentProbabilityBased records unbiased adjusted counts

 The `ConsistentProbabilityBased` Sampler MUST set `p` so that the adjusted count interpreted from the `tracestate` is an unbiased